idem-lab/conmat/paper/paper.pdf.md

 An prominent contact survey is the "POLYMOD" study by @mossong2008, which surveyed 8 European countries: Belgium, Germany, Finland, Great Britain, Italy, Luxembourg, The Netherlands, and Poland [@mossong2008].

 These social contact surveys can be projected on to a given demographic structure to produce estimated daily contact rates between age groups.
-These are known as contact matrices or synthetic contact matrices.
-A widely used approach by @prem2021 [@prem2021] produced contact matrices for 177 countries at "urban" and "rural" levels for each country.
+These are known as "contact matrices" or "synthetic contact matrices".
+A widely used approach by @prem2017 [@prem2021] produced contact matrices for 177 countries at "urban" and "rural" levels for each country.

 However, there were major limitations with the methods in @prem2021.
 First, not all countries were included in their analyses.
 Second, the contact matrices only covered broad scale areas.
 This presents challenges for decision makers who are often working at a sub-national geographical scale.
 Third, the code provided by Prem et al., was not designed for replicability and easy modification with user-defined inputs.